ryancornett/21stbaptistcatechism/README.md

 3. topics (array of strings) *Each question and answer have at least one topical category, with the first listed being the main topic*
 4. originalQuestion (string) *The corresponding question from the 1695 original*
 5. originalAnswer (string) *The corresponding answer from the 1695 original*

+### Question #65 Quirk
+In the third scripture reference array for the answer to #65, the proof is not from a verse but from the Psalm title supplied by ancien Hebrew editors.
+This is noted in that reference array as **"Psalm 92 (Hebrew Title)"**.